-- 1. The language of instruction is English - 2.
+- 1. The language of instruction is English. - 2.
 The 'Gedragscode vreemde taal' (code of conduct foreign languages) applies. - 3.
 At the start of the first year of study every student must complete a diagnostic language test in the language of instruction of his or her programme. - 4.
 Any student who does not achieve a pass in the language test must take the 'Refresher Course' organized by the Language Desk (Taalloket). - 5.
-The language test is part of the following educational component: Academic Skills Lab.
+The language test is part of the educational component Academic Skills Workshop Political Science.
 A mark can only be determined if the student has successfully completed the requirements of the educational component, including a pass in the language test or completing the Refresher Course.